TyrealQ/Experience-is-all-you-need_SMR/README.md

 Training_CC: This training dataset is tailored for the fine-tuning of GPT-3.5 to classify aspects (CC).

-Testing_raw_data: This testing dataset includes review texts along with their relevant metadata.

-Testing_all_variables: This comprehensive testing dataset encompasses all variables utilized in the dataset's development for statistical analysis.
+Testing_all_variables: This comprehensive testing dataset encompasses review texts and relevant metadata along with all the variables utilized for statistical analysis.

 Testing_analysis: This testing dataset is specifically curated for conducting statistical analysis.